apache/doris-website/docs/admin-manual/data-admin/backup-restore/backup.md

 );
 ```

-- Replace bucket_name with the name of your GCP bucket.
+- Replace `bucket_name` with your GCP bucket name.
 - Provide your GCP endpoint, access key, and secret key.
-- `s3.region` is just a fake region.
+- `s3.region` is just a dummy region.

-### Creating a Repository on OSS (Alibaba Cloud Object Storage Service)
+### Option 4: Create Repository on OSS (Alibaba Cloud Object Storage Service)

-To create a repository on OSS, use the following SQL command:
+To create a Repository on OSS, use the following SQL command:

 ```sql
 CREATE REPOSITORY `oss_repo`